 Another strand is Music-Led Live! – held first with cellist Fran Andre, now with either pianist Beth Coombes or harpist and singer Jessica Joy Allen – which combine recorded music with live improvised playing.
 Music-Led and Story, with storyteller Alexa Smith, was an experiment to bring non-directive dialogue into the movement space.

 Currently, he is the main person co-ordinating the Totnes Dance Collective.
-Under the Music-Led title, he holds some of the Collective evenings, plus holds his own events.
+Under the Music-Led title, he holds some of the Collective evenings, plus holds his own events, details available here

 "I make a distinction between dance and movement: dance is an interaction with others, whereas movement has an inward focus.
 Although I have not (yet) trained in any practice, for two decades I have regularly danced what I call Embodied Dance: dance such as 5 Rhythms, Soul Motion, Movement Medicine.